From Lagrangian to totally real geometry: coupled flows and calibrations: The -volume functional

-\begin{remark} We thus see that replacing the standard volume with the $J$-volume serves to filter out all other critical points, leaving only the minimal Lagrangians.
-We will see in Section \ref{s:calibration} that this result is in marked contrast to the Ricci--flat case, where we can have non-Lagrangian critical points for $\Vol_J$ (called STR submanifolds). \end{remark}
+Proposition \ref{min.Lag.lim.prop} shows that replacing the standard volume with the $J$-volume serves to filter out all other critical points, leaving only the minimal Lagrangians.
+We will see in Section \ref{s:calibration} that this result is in marked contrast to the Ricci--flat case, where we can have non-Lagrangian critical points for $\Vol_J$ (called STR submanifolds).